darreninglis/github-ui-clone/README.md

 - Interactive, you can look to some of my other repositories if you would like to see how I consume API's etc.
 - Mobile responsive (by design).
+- Pixel perfect, but not bad for a few hours work!

 ## Notes